hanernlee/toy-robot-practice/readme.md

 ```
 $ ruby bin/main.rb
 ```
-Begin by placing the robot.
+Begin with the respective commands.
 To exit the app hit 'q' and press `ENTER`
 ## Testing
 RSpec is implemented for testing code quality.
 To run tests, run the below command.
 ```